Frc-dev/FrcBot/README.md

   - Example: `!settings acc_preference 98`
 - `!settings acc_preference [95, 98, 100]` — Recommends maps where your chosen accuracy will yield positive results.
 Default is 98.
 - `!settings banned_mods` — Displays currently banned mods.
 - `!settings banned_mods [NM, HD, HR, HDHR, HDDT, HRDT, HDHRDT]` — Toggle mod combinations to exclude from recommendations.
-You can set them individually or in HD, HDHR, HRDT format to toggle several at once
+You can set them individually or in HD, HDHR, HRDT format to toggle several at once.
+By default HRDT and HDHRDT are banned.
+- `!settings user [username|userid|0]` — Set a custom user to get recommendations for, 0 will clear the current user and use yours instead.
+- `!feedback [message]` - Talk to me directly, report bugs, provide suggestions.
+Way easier for me to read your message and the feedback is much appreciated.
+- `!help` - Get a list of the commands you can use.

 > _The bot uses the **osu! v2 API**, so it includes your lazer plays and returns lazer pp values._